-Our combined consolidated financial statements reflect various equity-based compensation awards granted by Antero Resources, as well as compensation expense associated with our own plan.
+Our combined consolidated financial statements reflect various equity-based compensation awards granted by Antero, as well as compensation expense associated with our own plan.
 These awards include profits interests awards, restricted stock, stock options, restricted units, and phantom units.
-For purposes of these combined consolidated financial statements, we recognized as expense in each period an amount allocated from Antero Resources, with the offset included in partners' capital.
-See Note 3-Transactions with Affiliates for additional information regarding Antero Resources' allocation of expenses to us.
+For purposes of these combined consolidated financial statements, we recognized as expense in each period an amount allocated from Antero, with the offset included in partners' capital.
+See Note 3-Transactions with Affiliates for additional information regarding Antero's allocation of expenses to us.

-In connection with the Initial Public Offering ("IPO"), Antero Resources Midstream Management LLC and its subsidiaries and affiliates (our "general partner"), adopted the Antero Midstream Partners LP Long-Term Incentive Plan ("Midstream LTIP"), pursuant to which certain non-employee directors of our general partner and certain officers, employees and consultants of our general partner and its affiliates are eligible to receive awards representing equity interests in the Partnership.
+In connection with the IPO, our general partner adopted the Antero Midstream Partners LP Long-Term Incentive Plan ("Midstream LTIP"), pursuant to which certain non-employee directors of our general partner and certain officers, employees and consultants of our general partner and its affiliates are eligible to receive awards representing equity interests in the Partnership.
 An aggregate of 10,000,000 common units may be delivered pursuant to awards under the Midstream LTIP, subject to customary adjustments.
-For accounting purposes, these units are treated as if they are distributed from us to Antero Resources.
-Antero Resources recognizes compensation expense for the units awarded to its employees and a portion of that expense is allocated to us.
-See Note 6-Equity-Based Compensation.
+For accounting purposes, these units are treated as if they are distributed from us to Antero.
+Antero recognizes compensation expense for the units awarded to its employees and a portion of that expense is allocated to us.
+See Note 5-Equity-Based Compensation.